 Homestead Circuit Breaker Deferment

 The Homestead Circuit Breaker is the deferral of property taxes that exceed tax limitation.
-This tax deferment program is for North Carolina residents who meet all the qualifications for the homestead exclusion plus they have owned and occupied their permanent residence for at least five years and their income does not exceed forty four thousand two hundred fifty dollars ($44,300).
+This tax deferment program is for North Carolina residents who meet all the qualifications for the homestead exclusion plus they have owned and occupied their permanent residence for at least five years and their income does not exceed forty six thousand five hundred dollars ($46,500).

 The deferred taxes are a lien on your property.
 Interest accrues on deferred taxes as if they had been payable on the dates on which they would have originally become due.